 Many investors do well in the markets, while others lose money.

 One thing you CAN do to protect against some of this volatility is to invest in entire growth stock funds.
-By keeping a diverse portfolio of different stocks, across multiple industries, instead of betting the whole farm on one stock, you protect yourself against extreme loss if you have one bad pick.
+By keeping a diverse portfolio of different stocks, across multiple industries, instead of betting the whole farm on one stock.
+By doing this you protect yourself against extreme loss if you have one bad pick.
 Diversifying like that will reduce most of your risk.

 The indices, such as the S&P 500, have traditionally helped investors average growth of 10%.
 The opportunity for growth is strong.